teambit/docs/docs/react-guidelines.md

 Relaxing the version is required due to the way package managers work.
 If a specific version is defined (e.g. `16.8.4`), but the containing project has a slightly different version installed (e.g. `16.8.5`), NPM still installs another instance of the package, and duplication occurs.

 You can run `bit show` to view the components dependencies before tagging and tracking the component.
 There you can see the exact dependencies the component has.

+## Sharing Components with Redux or Mobx

+Read [here](/docs/best-practices#state-managers) for suggestion on how to share components that use state managers.